factionsecurity/factionsecurity.github.io/docs/reporting/code-block-themes.md

 ```

 !!! tip "If Solarized Dark reads too dim in print"
-    Swap the code colour for `#93a1a1`, Solarized's brighter `base1`.
+    Swap the code color for `#93a1a1`, Solarized's brighter `base1`.
 The palette intends `base0` for body text, but a report is often read on paper or a projector rather than a tuned monitor.

 ### Nord